heymatthenry/Crim-Pro-Adjudication-Outline/12 Jury Trial Rights.md

 ## Jury Size & Unanimity

+* Fed rules require 12 jurors & verdicts must be unanimous.
 * Juries must have at least 6 members
 * The constitution does not require that jury verdicts be unanimous
     - *unless* the jury only has 6 members
+    - Court has approved a conviction when 9/12 jurors voted to convict.

 ## Jury Selection